West Cornwall · TR26 · Cornwall Council West

 Most regs packages take three to six weeks once planning is approved, depending on structural complexity and engineer turnaround.

-Carbis Bay Building Regs — common questions.
+Carbis Bay Building Regs — local questions answered.

 - Building Notice or Full Plans?